jenselofsson/CTFs/tryhackme/adana/writeup.md

 :: Progress: [20476/20476] :: Job [1/1] :: 587 req/sec :: Duration: [0:00:52] :: Errors: 0 ::
 ```

+The answer to the secret directory is: /announcements
 If we go to http://adana.thm/announcements/, we can see two files:
 [IMG]	austrailian-bulldog-ant.jpg	2021-01-11 11:51 	58K
 [TXT]	wordlist.txt	2021-01-11 13:48 	394K